blanklob/helium/README.md

 You should get a version number like 2.0.1

-#### To learn how to install Shopify CLI on Windows or Linux refer to the other installation guides at [here](https://shopify.dev/themes/tools/cli/installation).
+#### To learn how to install Shopify CLI on Windows or Linux refer to the other installation guides [here](https://shopify.dev/themes/tools/cli/installation).

 ## ⚡️Getting started